Juhannuspukki/pollex-web/site/content/join/_index.md

 \----------------------------------------------------------------------------------------

-// Please fill out the form below:
+// When joining, please fill out the form below: